solo-io/gloo/docs/content/installation/gloo_federation.md

 multiclusterroles.multicluster.solo.io             2021-06-18T17:18:42Z
 ```

-Your instance of Gloo Edge Federation has now been successfully deployed.
-The next step is to register clusters with Gloo Edge Federation.
+Your instance of Gloo Gateway Federation has now been successfully deployed.
+The next step is to register clusters with Gloo Gateway Federation.

 ## Uninstall {#uninstall}

-To uninstall Gloo Edge Enterprise, Federation and all related components, simply run the following.
+To uninstall Gloo Gateway Enterprise, Federation and all related components, simply run the following.

 ```shell
 glooctl uninstall --all